The Origins

 Community Involvement

-Will currently sits as a Board member of the Roundtable Society..
-He is a member of the Canadian Bar Association’s National Immigration Section Anti-Racism Committee.
+Will currently sits as a Board member of the Roundtable Society.
+He is current Co-Chair and a founding member of the Canadian Bar Association’s National Immigration Section Anti-Racism Committee.
 He is also an Honourary Member of the Immigration Advocacy Committee of the Canadian Bureau of International Education (CBIE).

 He previously chaired the Cultural Communities Advisory Committee of the City of Vancouver and was on the Board of the Federation of Asian Canadian Lawyers, British Columbia (“FACLBC”)